cpiaulet/stctm/README.md

 * The analysis folder is ```exotune_analysis/any_analysis_folder_name/```: create your new analysis folder name under the ```exotune_analysis``` folder for each project you work on.
 In the example, that folder is called ```template_exotune_analysis/```.
 * The default analysis script is ```exotune_runscript_v5_clean_20250422.py``` and the default INI file is ```template_ini_exotune.ini```.
 * The results directory is found at the same folder structure level as ```exotune_analysis/```, and called ```exotune_results/```.
 A subfolder within ```exotune_results/``` is created for each retrieval you run.
+* Make sure that your environment variables/paths are set up properly.
+If you get an issue and you are not sure, please refer to the commented-out lines at the top of the template run script and identify which are missing in your environment.

 Example command-line run instructions for an *exotune* retrieval, after navigating to ```exotune_analysis/template_exotune_analysis``` (and replacing with your own file names):